-An orphaned user can also be repaired by creating a SQL Server login with a security identifier (SID) which matches the SID found in the user's definition (see the system view sys.database\principals for details).
+An orphaned user can also be repaired by creating a SQL Server login with a security identifier (SID) that matches the SID found in the user's definition (see the system view sys.database\principals for details).
 The user definition is attached to the login's SID, not the login name.
 The CREATE LOGIN command can take a SID as an optional parameter.

-For more information, see the topic Troubleshoot Orphaned Users (SQL Server) in Books Online:
+For more information, see the topic Troubleshoot Orphaned Users (SQL Server) in the SQL Server 2016 Technical Documentation: